Vietnam : Formalities and administrative procedures

 + 6 hours in winter and + 5 hours in summer compared to France.
 This is the same time zone as for Bangkok or Jakarta (in universal time, GMT + 7).

-A few stuttered words in Vietnamese often change relationships.
-And even if you can't make speeches (the Vietnamese language, with six tones, is one of the most difficult), learn the basic words (merci, bonjour), counting and key phrases.
+A few stammered words in Vietnamese often change relationships.
+And even if you can't make speeches (the Vietnamese language, with its six tones, is one of the most difficult), learn basic words (merci, bonjour), counting and key phrases.

-Even if it is not obvious at first, French is still spoken in Vietnam.
-It will not be uncommon in the markets or in the stores for people to be spontaneously happy to address you in our language, with an academicism in the use of certain old-fashioned formulas of the most pleasant.
+Even if it's not obvious at first glance, French is still spoken in Vietnam.
+In markets and stores, it's not uncommon for people to be spontaneously happy to talk to you in our language, with a certain academicism in the use of certain pleasant phrases.

-If a lot of Vietnamese had taken up Russian or German during the last decades, now these two languages are out of fashion.
+While many Vietnamese have taken up Russian or German over the last few decades, these two languages are now out of fashion.

-Chinese and some Asian languages such as Japanese or Korean are attracting more and more students because of the economic prospects.
-But English is finally the one that is gaining ground.
-Everyone is picking it up with astonishing speed; English language textbooks are in everyone's hands and occupy most of the shelves in bookstores.
+Chinese and other Asian languages such as Japanese and Korean are attracting more and more students due to economic prospects.
+In the end, however, it's English that's winning the day.
+English-language textbooks are in everyone's hands and take up most of the shelves in bookshops.

 Electricity.
 The voltage commonly used is 220 volts.
 The plugs are generally European type, but we also find American type flat plugs.
 It is therefore wise to bring a universal adapter.
 Due to its rapid growth, Vietnam is facing a shortage of electricity.
 Power surges and outages are quite common and can damage overly sophisticated equipment.
 Bring sturdy equipment and be careful when using a laptop.
 Danger!
 Electrical installations are often old and poorly insulated.
 Be especially careful in the bathrooms of some hotels!